Press ESC to close

 Photo by Albin Grau, Entwurf Filmplakat Nosferatu, detail, 1921 © Kantonsbibliothek Appenzell Ausserrhoden, Trogen (CH)

 The exhibit is divided into six thematic sections.
 First is “Berlin, 4 March 1922,” named after the premiere date of the film.
-In this room, display cases are filled with marketing materials, including an invitation to the premiere plus advertisements and posters by Albin Grau (the German artist who served as the set designer for the movie).
+In this room, display cases are filled with marketing materials, including an invitation to the premiere plus, advertisements and posters by Albin Grau.
+Grau is the German artist who served as the set designer for the movie.
 Depictions of a shadowy, long-limbed Count Orlok, the film’s main antagonist, reoccur, capturing his character’s movements and frightening nature even in still images.

-The next section is “Home Sweet Home—Idyll & Longing” and covers the tranquil, idyllic setting of the film, a fictional town close to Count Orlok’s castle, before the so-called “symphony of horror” begins.
+The next section is “Home Sweet Home—Idyll & Longing” and covers the tranquil, idyllic setting of the film.
+The fictional town close to Count Orlok’s castle, where the so-called “symphony of horror” begins.
 Here, you can see a reproduction of Georg Friedrich Kersting’s “The Elegant Reader,” which was specifically referenced in notes on a set photograph.
-If you’ve seen the film, the scenes of the small town may have also made you think of Caspar David Friedrich’s work, which is emphasized with the reproduction of his painting, Moonrise over the Sea.
+If you’ve seen the film, the scenes of the small town may remind you of Caspar David Friedrich’s work, which is emphasized with the reproduction of his painting, Moonrise over the Sea.

 Moving forward, “The Eerie Journey” awaits.
-Focused on the moment when deuteragonist Thomas Hutter crosses from his known world into Nosferatu’s unusual reality, the room features projections repeating short moments in the film surrounded by works that evoke eerie, foreign, and ominous landscapes like Alfred Kubin’s drawings From Bosnia and At the Crossroads and Odilon Redon’s etchings Fear and The Ford, with Small Horsemen.
+This section focuses on the moment when deuteragonist Thomas Hutter crosses from his known world into Nosferatu’s unusual reality.
+The room features projections which repeat short moments in the film.
+These clips are surrounded by works that evoke eerie, foreign, and ominous landscapes like Alfred Kubin’s drawings From Bosnia and At the Crossroads and Odilon Redon’s etchings Fear and The Ford, with Small Horsemen.

 , Berlin’s Phantoms of the Night: 100 Years of Nosferatu, Museum Spotlight Europe